Frogger: Ports

-Parker Brothers received the license from Sega for cartridge versions which it released for the Atari 2600, Intellivision, Atari 5200, ColecoVision, Atari 8-bit family, TI-99/4A, VIC-20, and Commodore 64.
+Parker Brothers received the license from Sega for cartridge versions which it released for the Atari 2600, Intellivision, Atari 5200, ColecoVision, Odyssey², Atari 8-bit computers, TI-99/4A, VIC-20 and Commodore 64.
 Parker Brothers spent $10 million on advertising Frogger.
 The Atari 2600 version was programmed by Ed English.

 Coleco released stand-alone Mini-Arcade tabletop versions of Frogger, which, along with Pac-Man, Galaxian, and Donkey Kong, had three million sales combined.

 The game was ported to systems such as the PC-6001 and Game Boy (with two separate releases for the Game Boy and Game Boy Color in 1998).
 Frogger is one of the 6 launch games for the 1983 Gakken Compact Vision TV Boy.